carloscfgos1980/funCuba-api/README.md

 - server.js

 * It could be overwhelming all this steps.
 The recommendation is start from top to button ( start in the server all the way down to the revies.mongo).
 I find this way a bit annoying coz then I need to call functions that has not been yet created.
 I prefer to do it the other way around

+# 6/11/2024

+Review and Trips route implemented and working properly